dkrajzew/gresiblos/README.md

 ## Introduction

-__gresiblos__ is the acronym for __*gre*yrat's *si*mple *blo*g *s*ystem__.
+__gresiblos__ is the acronym for __*gre*yrat&#39;s *si*mple *blo*g *s*ystem__.
 It is a simple blogging system written in [Python](https://www.python.org/) that generates static HTML pages from blog content definitions.

 In the current stage (v0.4.0), __gresiblos__ reads a file with blog entry contents and meta information and embeds it into a template.
 It generates a json-file with meta information about the entries for generating lists of topics, entries, or entries with a named topic.
 An according php-example is enclosed.

 ## Background

 I wanted to have a blog and I wanted it to use static pages.
-That's why I wrote it.
-There are some features - like the inclusion of custon JavaScript and CSS files - I needed for [my own blog](https://www.krajzewicz.de/blog/index.php).
+That&#39;s why I wrote it.
+There are some features &#8212; like the inclusion of custon JavaScript and CSS files &#8212; I needed for [my own blog](https://www.krajzewicz.de/blog/index.php).

 ## Usage

-Write your blog entries as HTML contents/snippets (may be extended to .md etc. in the future) with some additional meta information, e.g. 'entry1.txt':
+Write your blog entries as HTML contents/snippets (may be extended to .md etc. in the future) with some additional meta information, e.g. &#8216;entry1.txt&#8217;:

 ```
 state:release